probmods/webppl/docs/inference/methods.rst

 .. js:function:: Infer({model: ..., method: 'forward'[, ...]})

-   This method builds a histogram of return values obtained by repeatedly executing either the target or :ref:`guide <guides>` program given by ``model``.
+   This method builds a histogram of return values obtained by repeatedly executing the program given by ``model``, ignoring any ``factor`` statements encountered while doing so.
+Since ``condition`` and ``observe`` are written in terms of ``factor``, they are also effectively ignored.

-   While the :ref:`guide <guides>` does not include ``factor`` statements by definition, those in the target are ignored by this method.

-   When executing the target, this method often corresponds to sampling from the prior of a model.
+   This means that unlike all other methods described here, forward sampling does not perform marginal inference.
+However, sampling from a model without any factors etc. taken into account is often useful in practice, and this method is provided as a convenient way to achieve that.

    The following options are supported: